 Hallie Casey is a One to Grow On host and producer.
-She is a native Texan and passionate about agricultural sustainability and communication.
-Her love of science communication began at 12 when she co-founded Discover Green, a statewide non-profit focused on promoting youth leadership in environmental activism.
+She is a native Texan and passionate about agriculture and the people that practice it.
+She has a deep love of science communication that began at 12 when she co-founded Discover Green, a statewide non-profit focused on promoting youth leadership in environmental activism.
 She continued to work in science communication focused on agriculture and plant science, primarily through work in online video.
 Hallie got a bachelor’s in agribusiness from Texas State University and a master’s in International Agricultural Development at the University of California, Davis.
-She now lives in New Mexico where she works as the Horticulture Extension Manager at Navajo Technical University.
+She now lives in Austin, Texas.
+When not working, she enjoys mystery novels and lemon tarts.ty.
 While not working, she enjoys gardening, swing dancing, and culinary experiments.

 Catherine Arjet is a One to Grow On producer.
 She is an avid supporter of new media and its role in public education.
 Catherine has written for a variety of publications such as The Odyssey and her college newspaper, The Purple and White, where she was the opinions editor.
 In addition to writing, Catherine is passionate about STEM education and volunteered with Discover Green for two years.
 She is a graduate of Millsaps College in Jackson, Mississippi where she double-majored in Global Business and English.
-Catherine is originally from Austin, Texas and currently lives in Chicago, Illinois where she works as a legal writer.
+Catherine is persuing a masters of Global Policy Studies and works as a legal writer.
 In her spare time, Catherine enjoys bad crime shows and good coffee.

 Chris Casey is a host of One to Grow On.
 A long-time lover of podcasts, he is thrilled to be learning about agriculture from his daughter along with the audience.
 Chris is a computer software engineer and semi-professional stage actor.
 Previously, he hosted the podcast eBook Ninjas.
 Chris lives in his hometown, Austin, Texas.
 When not podcasting, acting, or coding, Chris enjoys perfecting his smoked brisket recipe.